jordanheidlage/note_taker_jth/README.md

 # Professional README Generator

   ## Description
-  This project utilizes the inquirer prompt, and node to create a professional README from questions prompted in the terminal
+  This project utilizes inquirer prompts, and the application of node.js to utilize the terminal to generate a professional README
   ## Table of Contents (Optional)
   - [License](#license)
   - [Installation](#installation)